Snehith-Elank/Quantum_Computing_Bitcoin_Research/README.md

 ---

 ## Colab Notebooks
-The core analysis of this research is carried out in two Jupyter Notebooks, which are available in the `Colab_Notebooks` directory.
+The core analysis of this research is carried out in two Colab Notebooks, which are available in the `Colab_Notebooks` directory.

 - Bitcoin_Mining_Analysis.ipynb: This notebook analyzes Bitcoin mining operations.
 - Quantum_Computing_Bitcoin_Effect.ipynb: This notebook explores the impact of quantum computing on Bitcoin mining.